GordonVi/win2s3/README.md

 ## Features

 - Quick Backup using "AWS CLI s3 sync"
-- Backs up Windows File Permissions, Read Only attribute, Hidden Item flag, and file dates
+- Backs up Windows File Permissions, Read Only attribute, Hidden Item flag, and file dates.
+(Important to Windows)
-- Supports Point in Time Restore
+- Supports Point in Time Restore (Important for Ransomware restores and quick incremental backups)
 - Works though proxy / proxies like squid and McAfee Security through port 443.
 - Command line commands can be used without the GUI.
 Great for Task Scheduler Jobs and adding into your own scripts.
 - No License, free to use for anything